SCOTUS rejects suit alleging federal government bullied social media into censoring content

 There was no coercion or attempted intimidation, Fletcher said, and the best proof is that social media companies “routinely said ‘no’ to the government.”

-The post SCOTUS rejects suit alleging federal government bullied social media into censoring content appeared first on Maine Morning Star.
+This article first appeared in the Missouri Independent, a sister site of the Nebraska Examiner in the States Newsroom network.

-Note: Editor’s note: This story will be updated.
+The post SCOTUS rejects suit alleging federal government bullied social media into censoring content appeared first on Nebraska Examiner.